KrzysztofStaron/persona/README.md

 ## Features

-- **Dynamic Persona Generation**: Personas are generated using OpenAI's GPT models with unique personalities, backgrounds, and characteristics
+- **Dynamic Persona Generation**: Personas are generated using Google AI Studio via OpenRouter with unique personalities, backgrounds, and characteristics
 - **AI-Generated Avatars**: Each persona gets a unique avatar generated using OpenAI's DALL-E 2 API based on their physical description
-- **Interactive Chat**: Chat with each persona using OpenAI's GPT models
+- **Interactive Chat**: Chat with each persona using Google AI Studio via OpenRouter with real-time streaming responses
 - **Development Caching**: In development mode, personas and avatars are cached locally for 24 hours to save API costs
 - **Debug Tools**: Development debug panel with options to regenerate personas/avatars and clear cache
 - **Dark Mode UI**: Beautiful dark-themed interface built with Tailwind CSS